wellcomecollection/docs/rfcs/030-pipeline_merging/README.md

 The updated timestamp needs to be recorded in the adapter in different ways depending on the source:
-- Sierra: the sierra API already provides a timestamp with down to the second granularity for each update and the Sierra adapter already stores it in the Sierra VHS.
+- Sierra: the sierra API already provides a timestamp with down to the second granularity for each update.
+The Sierra adapter already stores it in the Sierra VHS.
 The sierra transfomer can read this value and copy it into the work.
-- Miro: Miro data doesn't change so can just set it to zero in the transformer
+- Miro: Miro data doesn't change so we can just set it to zero in the transformer
 - Calm: Calm data has a `retrievedAt` field in the Calm VHS.
-It comes from the HTTP header of the response from the Calm API.
+It comes from the HTTP header of the response from the Calm API and it just represents when the response was sent from the server.
 Because of this a lot of Calm records have the same timestamp of when the first harvest was done.
 This could cause consistency issues if none of the works in the group has a more recent updated date because all of the updates sent by the merger will have the same version.
  There is also a `Modified` field which indicates when the record was modified in Calm, but it has a down to the day granularity.
 The proposal is to use `retrievedAt` and revisit if we find issues.
 - METS: there is currently no info about when a bag was created/updated in the adapter store.
 However, this is provided by the storage service in the `createdDate` field in the bag response, so we can change the adapter to read and store this.
 This requires an adapter change and a VHS migration